 - Make Time for Introductions.
 Start each meeting with a few minutes of general conversation.
 This allows people to share information and updates with one another, unrelated to the meeting agenda, before focusing on the specific meeting topic.
-This can give people with hearing loss a few minutes to make sure they can hear everyone appropriately and make any necessary adjustments to their equipment.
+This can give people with hearing loss a few minutes to make sure they can hear everyone and make any necessary adjustments to their equipment.

 - Check Lighting.
 Participate on video calls in a room with good lighting.
 When using a webcam, it is best to have lighting in front of you rather than behind you.
-If all of a room’s lighting (electronic or natural) is projected from behind a person and toward a webcam, it makes their facial features difficult to see, limiting the use of visual cues.
+If all a room’s lighting (electronic or natural) is projected from behind a person and toward a webcam, it makes their facial features difficult to see, limiting the use of visual cues.

 - Keep Your Mouth Unobstructed.
 Try to keep hands, hair, and clothing away from your mouth/face.
 Project when speaking so that listeners have the best opportunity to hear and understand.

 - Use the Mute Button.
 When you aren’t speaking, keep your microphone muted.
 When multiple people are participating in an online meeting, background noise from each participant’s home as well as sounds of typing, eating, and so forth, can be highly disruptive.

 - Wait Your Turn.
 Don’t interrupt others since it is harder to shift listening from one speaker to the next in a virtual meeting.
 When it’s your turn, be as concise as possible and then allow the conversation to shift to the next person.
 Waiting your turn ensures that everyone has an equal opportunity to express their thoughts without having to try to talk over another person.